-In this complaint and a supplemental statement of facts, complainant takes issue with several rulings made by the subject judge in complainant's underlying case.
-These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
+To the extent that these allegations do pertain to a written ruling by the subject judge, they are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
 JCD Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
 E., ¶ 2.